 Structured data refers to information with a high degree of organization.
 Items can be organized in tables and are commonly stored in a database where each field represents the same type of information.

-Unstructured data refers to information with a high degree of organization.
+Unstructured data refers to information with a low degree of organization.
 Items are unorganized and cannot be presented in tabular form, such as text messages, tweets, and emails.

 Semi-structured data may have the qualities of both structured and unstructured data.